olihawkins/sveltevis/README.md

 ## Status

-This package is in active development and is **not yet ready for use**.
+This package is in active but early development.
 The API should be regarded as unstable until version 1.0.0.
 The project is targetting <a href="https://svelte.dev/blog/whats-new-in-svelte-december-2023">Svelte 5</a> and uses <a href="https://svelte-5-preview.vercel.app/docs/runes">runes</a>.

 ## Roadmap

-The first objective was to develop the smallest set of fully-functional components needed to make a responsive scatterplot, using the project's approach to configuring component settings and managing state.
+The initial project goal was to develop the smallest set of fully-functional components needed to make a responsive scatterplot, using the project's approach to configuring component settings and managing state.
 This milestone has been reached.
 The list of components created to achieve this goal are listed below.

 ### Components completed